*The following process also applies to Ukrainian nationals that have been rejected and haven’t obtained the Temporary Protection status.

 As a Syrian, I am allowed to go to Turkey without a visa.
 As a Greek Travel Document holder, will I be treated the same?

 You will be treated as a holder of a Greek Travel Document and will not be allowed to use your national passport for as long as you hold refugee or subsidiary protection status.
 People who live in Greece and have a non-Greek passport will have to ask for a visa.
+You can use your national passport if you are a beneficiary of subsidiary protection.

 Why isn't it possible to use my refugee Residence Permit to travel in the Schengen countries?